310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 He’s one of the people who’re called by that name — They’re the most excellent, outstanding idols in this school, yeah~?

-Well, the Five Eccentrics are just outstanding idols — I doubt any of them are actually cult leaders, or Gods, or whatever…
+Well, the Five Eccentrics are just outstanding idols — I doubt any of them are actually religious founders, or Gods, or whatever…

 Buuut, those are the kinda rumors you hear.